 In the early years of this century there emerged from the Society of the Golden Dawn a woman destined to become one of the most famous and accomplished magicians of her time.
-Her name was Violet Mary Firth, later to be known as Dion Fortune.
+Her name was Violet Mary Firth (1890-1946), later to be known as Dion Fortune.
 Taking what she had been taught in the Golden Dawn, and melding it to her own deeply Celtic soul with its memories of the Drowned Lands of Atlantis, she built around herself a school, still living today, the Society of Inner Light.
 She said to those who asked to know how to discern the best Mystery School in which to enroll, ‘Look at the men and women who come out from its door: they are living proof of that school’s ideals and principles’.

 From the Society of Inner Light came many highly trained occultists and magicians, mystics and sensitives, some to be famous, others to exercise and teach their craft in near secrecy.
 Dr. Penry-Evans, Dion Fortune’s husband; Colonel C R F Seymour, a uniquely talented magician and a High Priest of rare ability; Christine Hartley, Seymour’s Priestess and Seer; Margaret Lumley-Brown, unknown outside the Society of Inner Light, yet one of the first Cosmic Mediators of this century; W G Gray; Gareth Knight; and the man who cycled from Southampton to Glastonbury one summer’s day and became one of her right-hand men – W E Butler.
 She greeted him with the words, ‘I’ve been waiting for you’, and presented him with a rose from her garden.
 He had been told in India some months before to ‘go to the sacred hill, to the Lady with the Roses’.

-In 1972 Gareth Knight bowed out and the simple correspondence course became Servants of the Light School of Occult Science under the Directorship of W E Butler and Michael and Dolores Ashcroft-Nowicki.
-They had been trained in the Society of Inner Light and taken Initiation there some years before.
+In 1972 Gareth Knight bowed out and the simple correspondence course became Servants of the Light School of Occult Science under the Directorship of W E Butler.
+A group of five supervisors became the core of the Group under W.E.
+Butler’s guidance as Director of Studies, they included: Tom Oloman, Olive Ashcroft, Dolores Ashcroft-Nowicki and her then-husband, Michael, and Mariton Geikie.
+Dolores and Michael had trained in the Society of Inner Light in the 1960s and taken Initiation there some years before.
 Now under the guidance of W E Butler they set about the building of a true School of the Mysteries.